CrimsonREwind/CrimsonREwind/README.md

 <h2 align="left">Hi 👋!
-My name is Ayush Verma and I'm a AI/ML Enthusiast, from India</h2>
+My name is Ayush Verma, and I'm an AI/ML enthusiast from India.</h2>

 ###